 As a result, urban decay and revitalization play a role in my work.
 I see them as symbols of our past and ability to take what is old and transform it into something new and useful, or, to simply let it go and get rid of it with the understanding that it did not, and/or does not work to our advantage.

 Keeping this in mind, I start with an idea of a color palette and shapes and move forward in the process, allowing it to change and evolve into different images.
 Much of what I do begins with pouring water on flat paper or canvas.
 At some point it gets moved into a vertical position where more layers are added.
 The final step is adding more defined lines and shapes with graphite, colored pencil, soft pastel, charcoal, or acrylic pen.
 I believe this is my way of adding order to something which has otherwise been chaotic.

 Working with the materials is an important part of the creative process and what happens there, in each painting, may dictate the outcome.
-Often, I let it take on a life of its own until I feel satisfied with what I see.
-This process and what it produces are a form of non-verbal communication with others.
+Most often, I let it take on a life of its own until I feel satisfied with what I see.
+This process and what it produces is my way of working out ideas and communicating them non-verbally with others.

 These deeper subjects are the ones I want to discuss but find few people who really want to have these deeply intimate conversations.
-I consider the art my attempt at communicating these things to others.
-I don’t pretend that anyone gets that from a painting, only that it’s my true self on the canvas communicated to others in a way which doesn’t otherwise occur.
+I consider the art my attempt at communicating these things.
+I don’t pretend that anyone gets that from a painting, only that its my outlet for having an exchange with others in a way which doesn’t otherwise occur.
 What the receiver/viewer makes of this communication is entirely up to them.

 Felder Gallery: 5934 Broadway St Suite 1, San Antonio, TX 78209, Selected works displayed since 2017

 Saatchi Art, The World’s Leading Online Gallery, 2017-Present

 The Other Art Fair Brooklyn, Brooklyn Expo Center, 72 Noble St, Brooklyn, NY 11222 Nov.
 2017,2018